-ICBC remains committed to staying the course of its present strategy, and results in 2004 confirm we are on track.
+ICBC remains committed to staying the course of its present strategy, and results to date confirm we are on track.
 Continued profitability has enabled ICBC to build its capital on both the basic and optional sides of its business.
+The company expects to build its retained earnings in the short -term so it can achieve its capital targets.
 Healthy capital provides a measure of stability in an unpredictable industry.
 Indeed, British Columbia has largely avoided the rate volatility that other provinces have experienced in recent years.

 These are positive results, but the work continues.
-Record financial performance in both 2003 and 2004 demonstrates the company's fiscal discipline.
+Strong financial performance in both 2003 and 2004 demonstrates the company's fiscal discipline.
 It also, however, reflects the positive influence of inherently unpredictable factors such as investment markets and good driving conditions.
 This means ICBC has to remain focused on managing costs in all aspects of its business, and ensuring the fundamentals are in place to maintain stability.

 Strategies articulated in this Service Plan keep ICBC on its present course, and address risks and opportunities.
 The company will continue to position itself to compete in the optional insurance market.
 It will support the regulatory process to ensure a transparent review of basic insurance rates.
 It will also continue to prepare for proposed changes that establish a common legislative framework in the optional insurance market.
-ICBC will explore ways to evolve its service delivery to meet customer needs and take advantage of emerging technologies.
+ICBC will explore ways to evolve its service delivery to meet customer needs and take advantage of technology.
 It will strengthen processes to make business transactions more efficient, and pursue innovative arrangements with suppliers that leverage economies of scale.
 And, finally, the company will focus on its employees, developing individual capabilities to align skills with the needs of the business.

 The 2005 - 2007 period promises to hold challenge and opportunity.
-With the same focus and determination that ICBC brought to meeting its financial challenges, the company believes it can provide British Columbians with a competitive auto insurance product and superior customer service, and focus on developing its employees.
-It also remains vigilant in ensuring that the mandatory automobile insurance product receives the same attention.
+With the same focus and determination that ICBC brought to meeting its financial challenges, the company believes it can provide British Columbians with a high quality and competitive auto insurance product, superior customer service, efficient and secure driver licensing services, and focus on developing its employees.